 Waiting periods typically do not apply to preventative measures such as cleanings, x-rays, and examinations.
 Services like implants and crowns, however, are classified as major procedures by a lot of insurance companies.

-How dental insurance waiting periods work
+Dental insurance waiting periods work?

-Waiting period is the period after purchasing a dental insurance plan when the policyholder cannot access the full benefits of the plan.
+The waiting period is the period after purchasing a dental insurance plan when the policyholder cannot access the full benefits of the plan.
 The length of waiting periods differs, ranging from a few weeks to a year.
 However, there are dental insurance plans in Alabama and Indiana without waiting periods.

 Why waiting periods?